-As the Company's business evolves and expands, the Company will be required to increase the size of the board of directors and depth of expertise of the members of the board of directors.
-From time to time new directorships will be added in order to ensure that the Company continues to implement best practices and that the Company has access to the expertise required to run its operations in the most efficient manner possible.
+As the Company's business evolves and expands, the Company may be required to change the size or composition of the board of directors to reflect different depths or areas of expertise of the members of the board of directors.
+From time to time new directors may be added in order to ensure that the Company continues to implement best practices and that the Company has access to the expertise required to run its operations in the most efficient manner possible.
 In addition, the Company will be required to replace existing directors from time to time.
-Currently, new candidates for the board of directors are identified by Management.
-Management provides close scrutiny on a personal level and has adopted procedures and policies for the appointment and remuneration of directors.
+Currently, new candidates for the board of directors are identified by management and considered by the Corporate Governance Committee of the Board, which then recommends candidates for consideration by the Board, in each case, having regard to the needs of the Company at the relevant time.